 (c) A complete and properly executed Form U-4 prepared in accordance with the form instructions for each person listed on Schedules A and B of Form ADV not reported as an investment adviser representative with CRD.
 Form U-4 should be filed directly with the Commissioner.

 (d) All items listed under the heading “Additional Information” in the Instructions for Completing and Filing Application on Form ADV.

-An application for a certificate as an investment adviser must be filed if you are succeeding to the business of another California registered investment adviser and you are not eligible for registration with the Securities and Exchange Commission.
-However, if you are succeeding to and continue the business of a predecessor investment adviser, and the succession is based solely on a change in the predecessor’s date or state of incorporation, form of organization, or composition of a partnership, and there has been no practical change of control or management, the successor may, within 30 days after the succession, amend Form ADV of the predecessor investment adviser to reflect these changes.
+An application for a certificate as an investment adviser must be filed if you are succeeding the business of another California registered investment adviser and you are not eligible for registration with the Securities and Exchange Commission.
+However, if you are succeeding and continue the business of a predecessor investment adviser, and the succession is based solely on a change in the predecessor’s date or state of incorporation, form of organization, or composition of a partnership, and there has been no practical change of control or management, the successor may, within 30 days after the succession, amend Form ADV of the predecessor investment adviser to reflect these changes.